hbc/NGS_Data_Analysis_Course/sessionV/lessons/05_compare_callers_IGV.md

 	$ wc -l *merged.bed

-#### Intersect the files for each caller and identify overlapping peaks
+#### Intersecting the merged peaks from each caller to identify overlap

 `bedtools merge` combines overlapping peaks, but `bedtools intersect` only reports back the peaks that are overlapping with respect to the file defined as `a` in the command.